 >> UTA MEIER-HAHN: I also have another question.

->> So I think (Inaudible).
+>> MANOJ KUMAR MISRA: So I think it is a very relevant question.
 My answer would be this would be a regulation or not.
-Depending on the nature of the competition in the exact area.
-The academia there are a little more 600 ISP providers.
-Then the market announcers happen.
+Depending on the nature of the competition in that exact area.
+Like in India there are a little more 600 ISP providers.
+Then the market analysis happens.
 If there is a level of competition, if competition is there, then it is going to take care about that.
-Otherwise, this would be some kind of the oversight of regulation.
+Otherwise, as a principle this would be some kind of the oversight regulation.
 So this will not be happening, that the fighting, you know, going on among the operators.
 So it depends on the nature of the level of the competition in the particular broadband area.
-Perhaps as the operator it would be left on with some kind of the market process, which is going to cover.
+Perhaps as the operator it would be always preferred it may be left on some kind of the market process, which is going to cover.

 >> UTA MEIER-HAHN: We've heard a lot of talk about the market forces and actually we had quite differing statements between the panelists here, at least two or three of them and what Laura DeNardis said, if I recall that correct, or please raise your voice remotely.

-There has been a statement that the market has been done well or a mismatch what may seem technically sensible for internet engineers and what the market has done.
+There had been assertions that the market has done well and there also have been assertions that there is a mismatch between what may seem technically sensible for internet engineers and for instance what the market has done.

 And I would like to add the third perspective on the user perspective.
-We've heard there is transparency and we know we can look at the Internet structures, if we can, if we are able to, but also the point of control which Internet exchange points exemplify it may increasingly become of interest for just regular citizens.
+We've heard there is transparency and we know we can look at the Internet structures, if we can, if we are able to.
+But also the points of control which Internet exchange points exemplify may increasingly become of interest for just regular citizens.

 And I would like to hear from you how you think that the market forces which have obviously very well also worked to provide connectivity in many areas of the are world, how they will provide the, which I find important, the legitimization and justifications for the citizens whose communications are being sent over important links and so on.